Want to help our researchers make groundbreaking discoveries?

-What is the Adult Volunteer Panel?
+What is the Adult Volunteer Panel (AVP)?

-Studies may involve as little as one hour of your time or may be longer.
-Some are entirely online.
-People typically take part in one or two studies per year.
-How often you take part depends on your schedule and whether you qualify for a study that's currently running.
-If you’re interested, please consider joining the Panel!
+Studies may involve as little as filling out a 20-minute online questionnaire, or may involve coming to our campus for one or more sessions in person.
+How often you take part depends on your availability and whether you qualify for a study that's currently running.
+If you’re interested, please consider joining the AVP!

 Benefits of participating